Staying Warm- Heat Pad Comparisons: Corn, Walnut Shell, Cherry Pit, Clay Beads and Styrofoam

 #10 – High Fat and High Protein Treats.
 Now is the time to pull out every last suet cake you have in the freezer.
 Here is how to make one with stuff you usually throw away.
 Your hens need every last one.
 If you found a cracked egg, now is the time to fry it up and give it back to your hens.
 They need every little bit of fat and protein you can scrounge up for them.
 Hen’s actually have very high body temperatures, which is how they keep their babies warm, but that also means you need to help feed that furnace.
 How is the best way to give them those treats?

 #11 – Boredom Busters.
 Putting all the chicken treats in a suet cake holder helps keep food off the ground and also gives them something interesting to pick at.
 Hens can really up their ‘mean girl’ game when they are under stress.
 A rooster helps with this in general, but Sunny can’t be in the subdivision, so the girls could get naughty if we don’t have interesting chicken things for them to do.
 Scratching is the chicken’s favorite thing to do, so we have offered lots of chicken scratch tossed directly into the hay so they will keep turning it and keeping it fluffed.
 Putting whole bits of vegetables into the suet cake holder also gives them something green and refreshing to get after, which they enjoy.
 I recommend this suet cake holder because it is huge and will hold all shapes and sizes of treats.
+It’s not always in stock, and it’s more expensive than disposable Suet Cake Holders, but it is by far the best on the market.

 #12 – Turkey Friends!
 While getting a building permit for the new chicken coop, and got some great advice from a long-time chicken keeper.
 She found that having a turkey in with her laying hens made a world of difference in the heat in the chicken coop.
 Apparently a turkey generates far more body heat and her coop was almost hot all last winter.
 This year she ate all her turkeys before the weather got really cold and she had to get out her electric heaters.
 As a bonus, she found that when she had no rooster, but had a tom turkey in with her hens that she never had hawk problems!
 That is a fascinating option!
 I might need to get out my favorite chicken book again and read up on how to integrate turkeys with chickens.